hchiam/learning-a11y/README.md

 - Except Multimedia always requires C (whether pre-recorded or not).
 - Pre-recorded requires AD if has Video (so Multimedia counts).
 "See --> Hear".
 - Pre-recorded requires T only if Audio-only.
 "Hear --> See".
 (Caption naturally doesn't make sense in this case, so must use T.)

+**Note:** It's better to always include a transcript to give access to people who are deafblind, but it also helps with text searches, or if prefer reading quickly over watching.